 As we can see, a slice has three elements:

-At runtime, each slice is an instance of the runtime.slice struct, and we can create a slice using the following statement:
+At runtime, each slice is an instance of the runtime.slice structure, and we can create a slice using the following statement:

 s := make([]byte, 5)